 The Fire Department is responsible for issuing several types of permits.
-For permits related to special events, please visit the intake page of the Austin Center for Events (ACE) at www.austintexas.gov/citystage.
+For permits related to special events, please visit www.austintexas.gov/citystage.

 The Austin Fire Department uses the Candidate Physical Ability Test (CPAT) during the Fire Cadet Hiring Process.